 A Good Candidate for IVF

-Couples who are unproductive at getting pregnant with fertility treatments often turn to IVF in Mexico to conceive.
-All clinics have an upper age limit after which they will not provide IVF with the woman's own eggs.
-Most IVF centers will attempt IVF using the female partner's eggs until about age 43-45.
+Couples who are unsuccessful at getting pregnant on their own often turn to IVF treatment in Mexico to conceive.
+All clinics have an upper age limit in which they will not provide IVF with the woman’s own eggs, however the leading IVF clinic in Puerto Vallarta will attempt IVF using the female partner’s eggs on a case by case basis.

 Women with tubal issues can benefit from IVF.
 Since the IVF procedure bypasses the fallopian tubes entirely, many women with blocked or absent fallopian tubes find that IVF helps them to conceive.